A/N: Italics are dreams.

 "You saved my life.
 Thank you."
 He tries to move his hand closer to hers but wince in pain instead.

 "Barely.
-The doctor said an inch to the right and you would have been killed."
-She pauses and places her hand above his."I should be thanking you.
+The doctor said an inch to the right and you could have been killed."
+She pauses and places her hand on his."I should be thanking you.
 If it weren't for you we would have never caught the suspect.
-Sorry you got shot in the process.
+Sorry you were shot in the process.
 I promise you that he will go to jail for what he did."

 She shakes her head.
 "I thought so to.
 The bullet they pulled out from you matched the suspect's gun and ballistic confirmed it.
 I never thought I'd say this but I'm glad my shot missed for once.
 You're a true hero."
 She smiles at him and squeezes his hand.
 "Is there anything else you remember?"

 "I was in Time Square, somewhere along there when I heard the shots.
 My instincts just kicked in and I ran towards it.
 That's when I saw him and the gun.
 I knew I had to stop him so I ran as fast I could and tackled him.
 Then I saw blood and before I passed out I remember seeing you, your eyes.
 Your voice was the last thing I heard."
 He flips his hand over, their palms now touching.

 Their eyes meet for the first time since their last tragic meeting.
 An exchange of acknowledgment passes between the two, that they will always be connected by the traumatic event.

 "Knock knock."
 Detective Vargas interrupts their interaction, the silent conversation they were having.

 Detective Chandler quickly lets go of his hand and turns to her partner who was walking towards them.
 She stands from her chair and the Detective Vargas was much taller.
 They were opposites in physical stature.
 One tall, tan and of Latin descent while the other short, light and of mix heritage.
 They came from two different worlds but their partnership was one of a kind.

 "Vincent this is my partner Detective Vargas."